learn-co-curriculum/dsc-combining-dataframes-pandas-lab/README.md

                     index=[8, 9, 10, 11])
 ```

-Now that we have multiple DataFrames to work with, we can execute a concatenation to join them together.
+Now that you have multiple DataFrames to work with, you can execute a concatenation to join them together.

 In the cell below, concatenate the 3 DataFrames together using the appropriate function.